Skip to Content

 Why Choose Mitchell & Crunk Law Firm for Parental Rights Representation?

-At Mitchell & Crunk Law Firm, we understand the intricacies of family law in Barrow County and beyond.
-Clients choose us because we provide compassionate, capable legal guidance that accounts for the unique dynamics of each family.
-We investigate claims thoroughly and develop robust legal strategies focused on maximizing potential outcomes for our clients.
+At Mitchell & Crunk Law Firm, we understand the intricacies of family law in Barrow County and neighboring communities.
+Clients turn to us because we offer compassionate, practical guidance tailored to each family's unique situation.
+We examine claims carefully and develop legal strategies that focus on achieving positive results.

 Key Issues in Parental Rights Cases

-• Child Custody: Determining physical and legal custody arrangements that serve the child's best interests.
+• Child Custody: Deciding physical and legal custody arrangements that protect a child's interests.

-• Visitation Rights: Establishing fair visitation schedules that allow non-custodial parents to maintain a relationship with their children.
+• Visitation Rights: Setting up fair visitation so both parents maintain a connection with the child.

-• Parental Relocation: Addressing how geographic moves may affect existing parental rights and responsibilities.
+• Parental Relocation: Managing situations where moves may change a parent's rights or responsibilities.

-• Paternity Disputes: Legal processes to establish or contest parental status and obligations.
+• Paternity Disputes: Using legal steps to prove or contest parental status and obligations.

 Barrow County's Legal Framework & Resources